 If you are looking for more of a cut and dry test, dissolve 2 tablespoons of salt in 2 cups of cold water.
 Put the egg in the water—if it sinks, it's good; if it floats, it's too old.

 An Examination of the White

 You will need to crack the egg for this test, but if you plan on cooking the egg (other than hard boiling) or adding to a baked good recipe, you would be opening it up anyway.
 Crack the egg onto a plate or other flat surface and look closely at the consistency of the egg white—you want it to be slightly opaque, not spread out too much, and appear thick and somewhat sticky.
 If it is watery, clear, and runny, the egg has lost its freshness.
-This is due to the fact that as an egg ages, the white turns liquidy and breaks down.
+This is due to the fact that as eggs age, the white turns liquidy and breaks down.
 You will also notice the yolk will be slightly flat on top instead of rounded.

 The Sniff Test

 We've all experienced the smell of rotten eggs, but the odor usually has nothing to do with eggs at all.
 It is the sulfur that we recognize, which will emit from an egg that has gone bad.
 If the egg is really past its prime, you may smell it through the shell; but if not and you're concerned about freshness, take a whiff after you crack it.

 To Toss or to Use?